Chipper23

 Aspen's Free Chipping Service for Wildfire Mitigation

-Thank you to Brush Creek, Mountain Valley, Meadowood, and Castle Creek for your participation...
-Together, we've removed 17 tons of brush from around structures in 2023 (so far)!
+Thank you to Brush Creek, Mountain Valley, Meadowood, Castle Creek, West Buttermilk, Red Mountain/ Smuggler, Starwood, and the Water Department for your participation.
+Together, we removed 35.84 tons of brush from around structures in 2023!

 Brush collection is performed throughout the summer from May through October.
 Chipping date(s) are scheduled ideally 6 weeks in advance with a neighborhood representative or HOA leader to give people enough time to plan ahead.
 The neighborhood rep will help distribute information to others in the neighborhood to maximize participation in this program.